SuperUMAn-DAO/DAO-Design-Principles/Membership of the SuperUMAn DAO.md

 The promotions process through a soft consensus based around a Discord poll followed by a confirmatory governance vote will take place on the last 2 weeks of each quarter, if successful, the recruit NFT will be burnt and a new SuperUMAn NFT will be minted and issued.

+## Becoming Core SuperUMAn:
+A Core SuperUMAn is not officially part of the membership of the DAO as becoming a Core SuperUMAn doesn’t change their voting weight.
+Their voting weight is the same as a SuperUMAn.
+Core SuperUMAn are seen as consistent contributing members of the DAO which have a large enough impact to receive higher compensation compared to a SuperUMAn.

+There will be a promotions process through a soft consensus based around a Discord poll followed by a confirmatory governance vote that will take place in the last 2 weeks of each quarter.
+This process is further defined under Mechanism for Confirming Membership Tier changes.

 ## Becoming UMAster
 UMAsters are the critical elements of the DAO’s functioning and take on specific responsibilities for an area of work, either taking on a specific role or function or generally providing DAO leadership.
 It is expected that team leads would be UMAsters.